ymuruvi/weapon_targeting/README.md

 # JointFireAutomation

+This is an adaption on the JFA program allowing for use with more devices.

 This code is related to the Joint Fire Automation problem.
 It involves a simulator as well as other helper classes to facilitate the operation and testing

 Requirements: Python3, numpy, flask, and deap.